DEAD MEN BEAR NO WITNESS (Bliss)

 The reason she stared in the fire and sighed

-There’s a buds laid out on the table
+There’s a body laid out on the table!

 Ghosts no tales can tell